 VIN 20105, with an automatic transmission and tan interior, carries the "final" VIN, though it is known to be a much earlier production car.
 Consolidated International, the company that bough the unsold DeLoreans and parts from the UK receiver in late 1982 decided to strip it's interior and stainless skin, and replaced them with the spare set of gold panels and the spare tan interior found in the US Parts inventory (which they also purchased).
 It was later raffled off as a promotion for their "Big Lots" chain of stores.
-It is in a private collection in Maryland.
+As of late 2023, it is in a private collection in Massachusetts.

 Two other DeLoreans were gold-plated privately by their owners.

-VIN 1542 with a manual transmission and black interior was privately plated by it's owner in New York in 1981 and last known to have been sold to someone in the Toronto, Canada area.
+VIN 1542 with a manual transmission and black interior was privately plated by it's owner in New York in 1981 and sold soon after.
 The owner of the car at the time recounted this story on the car:

 This was 30 years ago, so I will do my best to describe the sequence of events that took place.